-Ruby is deemed to be the most precious of gemstones by the Bible and ancient Sanskrit writings.
-Revered in many cultures throughout history, the ruby has always been a talisman of passion, protection and prosperity.
-For thousands of years, it was also considered to be the stone of love, energy, power, and a zest for life.
+Rubies are deemed to be the most precious of gemstones by the Bible and ancient Sanskrit writings.
+Revered in many cultures throughout history, the rubies have always been talismans of passion, protection and prosperity.
+For thousands of years, they were also considered to be the stone of love, energy, power, and a zest for life.

 A brilliant stone to wear to attract wealth, the ruby can stimulate abundance, infusing the wearer with confidence, energy and passion.

 Rubies are a variety of the mineral corundum.
 Other varieties of gem-quality corundum are sapphires.
 Ruby is one of the five traditional cardinal gems together with amethyst, sapphire, emerald and diamond.